doherty100/azuresandbox/terraform-azurerm-vm-windows/README.md

 #### Managed disks and data disk attachments

-One or more dedicated [managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview) for use by the dedicated Windows Server virtual machine as data disks.
-Each of the dedicated managed disks is automatically attached to the dedicated Windows Server virtual machine.
+One or more dedicated [managed disks](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/managed-disks-overview) for use by the Windows jump box virtual machine as data disks.
+Each of the dedicated managed disks is automatically attached to the virtual machine.
 Note that caching is disabled by default and must be configured post-deployment if needed.

 Variable | In/Out | Type | Scope | Sample
 --- | --- | --- | --- | ---